Ana Mihajlovski: Private life

-Sometime in late 2004, she started dating businessman Goran Stamenković, the majority owner of Emotion Production and also her boss at the time.
-In May 2006, they announced their engagement and her five-month pregnancy.
-Their daughter, Iva, was born in October 2006, however Goran and Ana never actually got married.
+During late 2004, she started dating the entrepreneur Goran Stamenković, majority owner of Emotion Production, who was also her boss at the time.
+In May 2006, they announced their engagement and her pregnancy that was in the fifth month.
+Their child, daughter Iva, was born in October 2006, however, the couple never ended up getting formally married.

-In July 2008, they ended their relationship and she moved out with their daughter.
-They remain on good terms, as she still works in the company he owns.
+In July 2008, they ended their relationship as she reportedly moved out with their daughter though remained working for his company.